 Preliminary rounds.
-The men's and women's tennis committee, all preliminary round hosts and all NCAA site representatives will conduct a teleconference at 11 a.m.
-Eastern time on Tuesday, May 7 to discuss championship administration.
-Each preliminary-round host will conduct a separate call with coaches and administrators of institutions participating at their site on May 7.
+The men's and women's tennis committee, all preliminary round hosts and all NCAA site representatives will conduct a teleconference on Tuesday, May 11 to discuss championship administration.
+Time to be determined.
+Each preliminary-round host will conduct a separate call with coaches and administrators of institutions participating at their site on May 11.
 The women's hosts will hold their calls at 1 p.m.
 Eastern time and the men's hosts will hold their calls at 2 p.m.
 Eastern time.

 Finals.
 In addition to calls scheduled with the committee periodically throughout the season, the finals host will also participate in teleconferences involving the committee, NCAA staff, and participating coaches and administrators once the final teams have been determined.
-The teleconference for all team participants will be held on Tuesday, May 14 at 1 p.m.
-Eastern time and the call for all individual participants will be on Wednesday, May 15 at 1 p.m.
+The teleconference for all team participants will be held on Tuesday, May 18 at 1 p.m.
+Eastern time and the call for all individual participants will be on Wednesday, May 19 at 1 p.m.
 Eastern time.